Proteinuria in pregnancy: Evaluation and management

 - University of South Florida

 In non-pregnant individuals, abnormal total protein excretion is typically defined as greater than 150 mg daily.
-In normal pregnancy, urinary protein excretion increases substantially, due to a combination of increased glomerular filtration rate and increased permeability of the glomerular basement membrane .
-Hence, total protein excretion is considered abnormal in pregnant women when it exceeds 300 mg/24 hours .
+In normal pregnancy, urinary protein excretion increases substantially; hence, total protein excretion is considered abnormal in pregnant women when it exceeds 300 mg/24 hours .

-Proteinuria is one of the cardinal features of preeclampsia (table 1), which is a common and potentially severe complication of pregnancy.
+Proteinuria is one of the cardinal features of preeclampsia (table 1), a common and potentially severe complication of pregnancy.
 However, two important points should be noted.
-First, the severity of proteinuria is not indicative of the severity of preeclampsia and should not be used to guide management [3-5].
-Second, although part of the formal diagnostic criteria of preeclampsia, proteinuria may be absent.
-Studies have shown that 10 percent of women with clinical and/or histological manifestations of preeclampsia have no proteinuria and 20 percent of women with eclampsia do not have significant proteinuria prior to their seizure [6,7].
+First, the severity of proteinuria is only weakly associated with adverse maternal and neonatal outcomes, and should not be used to guide management [2-5].
+Second, proteinuria may be absent: Up to 10 percent of women with clinical and/or histological manifestations of preeclampsia and 20 percent of women with eclampsia have no proteinuria at the time of initial presentation [6,7].
+These observations are reflected in the 2013 American Society of Obstetrics and Gynecology Task Force on Hypertension in Pregnancy recommendations, which no longer require proteinuria for the diagnosis of preeclampsia if other severe preeclampsia features are present (table 1).
+(See "Preeclampsia: Clinical features and diagnosis".)

 It is important for clinicians caring for pregnant women to understand how to identify proteinuria, and how to determine whether preeclampsia or renal disease (or both) is the cause.
 This topic will discuss the approach to the evaluation of pregnant women with proteinuria and management of nephrotic syndrome in pregnancy.
 The evaluation of proteinuria in nonpregnant individuals and measurement of protein excretion are discussed in detail separately.
 (See "Assessment of urinary protein excretion and evaluation of isolated non-nephrotic proteinuria in adults".)